final-mirror/Practice/readme.txt

 git is a distributed version control system.
-Creadting a new branch is quick and simple.
+Creadting a new branch is quick AND simple.